AlexsLemonade/reproducible-research/setup_instructions/mac_installation_instructions.md

 <img src="screenshots/mac/xcode-select--install_4.png" alt="xcode-select --install license" width="300">

 Finally, command line tools will install, and you can follow its progress in this window that will appear.
-Importantly, this screen tends to first appear with outrageous installation times, like 165 hours (!) below.
+This screen tends to first appear with outrageous installation times, like 165 hours (!) below.
 **Don't panic!**
 These outrageous times will drop quickly, and the whole process will _really_ take about 10-20 minutes.